d0sl/doc-site/content/en/d0sl/logical/_index.md

 For example,  the next expressions are equivalent.

 ```
-A and B and C and D and E
+A and B and C and D
 ```

 ```